okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/terraform-configure-device-login-standards/main/index.md

 * A second policy rule denies all connections that failed the first rule.

 Some resource types have a `priority` field, which includes policies and rules.
-If you have more than one Terraform resource instance for a resource type with priority in your Terraform code, you must define the creation order in two different ways.
+When your Terraform code includes more than one of these types of resources, you must define their creation order.
+This is done using a combination of two fields:

-* Add a priority field and assign a number starting with `1` for the highest priority.
+* Add a `priority` field and assign a number starting with `1` for the highest priority.

 * Rules with lower priorities must use the Terraform special attribute `depends_on`.
 Set the value to the priority of the rules that must be created before the current one.